alighasemzadeh/go-learn/004-variables/README.md

   fmt.Println(grade2)
 }
 ```
-Please compile an example.
+Please compile example.

 ## Variable without initiation value
-If you don't value it when you create it you can define it and use it later.
+If you don't value when you create it you can define it and use it latter.
 ```go
 package main
 import ("fmt")